pytest-dev/pytest-order/docs/source/index.rst

 Supported Python and pytest versions
 ------------------------------------

-pytest-ordering2 supports python 2.7, 3.5 - 3.8, and pypy, and is
+pytest-order supports python 2.7, 3.5 - 3.8, and pypy, and is
 compatible with pytest 3.6.0 or newer.